 5. The Maybush Inn – Waldringfield

 The Maybush is a fantastic riverside pub.
 Sitting next to the Deben as it flows down from Woodbridge, The Maybush serves excellent pub fare including local Fish and Chips and lighter seafood in the Summer.
+The expansive menu offers something for the casual diner and for the more advanced palette which is why I include it in the list of best restaurants in Suffolk.

 In warm months you can sit outside and enjoy the peace of the river as the sun sets and locals and strangers alike enjoy the wonderful atmosphere.